-Arizona Capitol Television is offering several paid internships to qualified college students during the 2019 spring semester – the First Regular Session of the Fifty-Fourth Arizona State Legislature.
+Arizona Capitol Television is offering several paid internships to qualified college students during the 2020 spring semester – the Second Regular Session of the Fifty-Fourth Arizona State Legislature.
 These broadcast internships give students a rare opportunity to gain an insiders’ understanding of the legislative process while developing their television production, journalism and communication skills in a professional work environment.

 Interns work full-time at the State Capitol (January-May) producing video coverage of legislative proceedings for the Internet and cable television.